Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper we have demonstrated that leveraging the controllability of Rydberg atom platforms in terms of both the geometry of the optical tweezer arrays as well as the tunability of the external parameters, enables us to realize various forms of anomalous quantum dynamics: (i) appearance of extensive number of emergent conservation laws leading to approximate Krylov fractures and integrability-induced slow dynamics, (ii) Floquet protocols leading to subharmonic responses reminiscent of discrete-time-crystalline order and exact Floquet flat bands.
-We have also presented a basic analysis of the stability of some of the dynamical features against imperfections of various kinds namely, imperfections in the application of a many-body $\pi$-pulse and effects of environmental loss channels such as spontaneous emission and dephasing.
-Our results indicate that the Rydberg vacuum state is more stable against imperfections in the application of a many-body $\pi$-pulse for both protocol-I and protocol-II.
-We have not been able to understand the reason of such stability and a detailed analysis of this reason will be the subject of future study.
-We have also demonstrated that the emergent conservation laws are stable against pure-dephasing but not against the consideration of the finite lifetime of the Rydberg-excited states by looking at the evolution of the system density matrix via the Lindblad master equation.
+In this paper we analyzed a model of two coupled 1D PXP chains with additional semi-staggered detuning profile.
+Using numerical exact diagonalization based techniques we found that for intermediate to strong values of staggering strength $\Delta$, the system has an extensive number of emergent approximate conserved charges leading to a number of anomalous features in quantum quench dynamics starting from simple initial states.
+Furthermore, by leveraging the underlying chirality operator we illustrated two different types of Floquet protocols which lead to dynamical signatures akin to discrete-time-crystalline order and exact periodic revivals. \\

+Since 1D PXP chains are naturally realized in the strong Rydberg blockade regime of Rydberg atom quantum simulator platforms, we investigated the effects of various forms of imperfections that can be present in an actual simulator.
+This includes dephasing of the atoms, spontaneous emission from the Rydberg excited atomic state and also protocol imperfections such as inexact many-body $\pi$-pulses.
+Our results indicate that the emergent conservation laws are stable against pure-dephasing but not against the consideration of the finite lifetime of the Rydberg-excited states.
 This conclusion was further supported by the robustness of the conservation laws for individual quantum trajectories.
-Our results indicate that both the conservation laws and the quantum many-body scars are unstable in the presence of both dephasing and spontaneous emission from the Rydberg excited states.
+Moreover, we found that both the conservation laws and the quantum many-body scars are unstable in the presence of both dephasing and spontaneous emission from the Rydberg excited states.\\